If you’d rather watch the video than read, click here

-What most people do is time a daytime flight in order to directly board a houseboat (known locally as Klotoks) on arrival and head straight up river in to the National Park – most cruise packages tend to be 2 nights/3 days which is ample time for the full jungle experience.
-Boat standards vary from very basic to pretty luxurious so, unless you are one a tight budget and don’t mind roughing it, ask to see images of your boat before booking.
+What most people do is time a daytime flight in order to directly board a houseboat (known locally as Klotoks) on arrival and head straight up river in to the National Park.
+Cruise packages tend to be 2 nights/3 days which is ample time for the full jungle experience.
+Boat standards vary from very basic to pretty luxurious so, unless you are on a tight budget and don’t mind roughing it, ask to see images of your boat before booking.

 Overnights are spent on mattresses swathed by mosquito nets up on the open deck, sleeping under the stars with the jungle chorus as your soundtrack.
 Most boats cater for up to 8 guests but you can of course charter them just for two or a smaller group, it will just cost more per head.
-If you don’t manage your full 8 hours overnight, the cruising during the day is at a pace where a catch up snooze or two is possible.
+If you don’t manage your full 8 hours sleep overnight, the cruising during the day is at a pace where a catch up snooze or two is possible.
 The houseboats have western style loos and a cold shower and are fully catered with 3 meals a day, snacks and cold, soft drinks.
-I can’t vouch for others but the food produced from the tiny galley on ours was varied and delicious and the crew were full of smiles and delightful.
+I can’t vouch for others but the food produced from the tiny galley on ours was varied and delicious.

 Aside from Orang Utans, there’s plenty of other wildlife to see too – gibbons, proboscis monkeys and all manner of birdlife call this jungle home.
 Sunset brings yet more colours to this natural kaleidoscope and as the skies darken, fireflies light up the trees.
-And although its rare to spot them these days apparently, the river itself is not called Crocodile River for nothing.
+And, although its apparently very rare to spot them these days, the river itself is not called Crocodile River for nothing.

 Komodo National Park